edeno/Jadhav-2016-Data-Analysis/README.md

                     - data: Matlab-array of data described by fields
                     - descript
                     - fields: fields of data array
-                        - time: time of spike
+                        - time: time of spike event in seconds
                         - x: x-position of animal at spike
                         - y: y-position of animal at spike
                         - dir: head direction at spike